cubiclemonkey/BatchParenting/README.md

 # BatchParenting
-Shoring up parenting with a little bit of scripting.
+Shoring up parenting with a little bit of Windows scripting.

 The goal for this small collection of scripts is to make some settings in Windows more available to parents with less knowledge of computers.